 New Jersey drunk driving charges can be prosecuted under two different theories - driving while intoxicated, which is actual physical impairment, and violating the state's 'per se' laws, meaning that the driver's blood alcohol content (BAC) was alleged to be 0.08 percent or greater.
 The prosecutor needs to prove only one of the two elements to convict a motorist of driving while intoxicated.

 The driver's chemical test results are typically the centerpiece of a prosecutor's per se drunk driving case.
 However, while many motorists worry that a blood, breath or urine test that indicates a BAC of .08 percent BAC or greater means that their case is a foregone conclusion, that's far from true.
 Chemical tests are not infallible, and neither are the people who perform them.
 There are several proven ways to successfully challenge BAC evidence.
-The New Jersey DWI / DUI defense attorneys at Levow DWI Law can aggressively challenge chemical test results as part of a proven defense strategy designed to help accused NJ drunk drivers to win their cases.
+The New Jersey DWI / DUI defense attorneys at Levow DWI Law, P.C. can aggressively challenge chemical test results as part of a proven defense strategy designed to help accused NJ drunk drivers to win their cases.

 The chemical tests used in a New Jersey DWI / DUI investigations have broad potential for error.